maplib

 • fts_path: Enable full text search, stored at the path

-• subject_object_index: An index used to deduplicate before insertion, speeds up mapping at a moderate memory cost
+• subject_object_index: An index used to deduplicate before insertion, speeds up mapping at a moderate memory cost.
+On by default.

 class ValidationReport: